BACK PAIN MEDICATIONS

 Pain that won’t go away is more than frustrating and can be harmful to your health and well-being.
 Also, it can keep you from getting a good night’s sleep, eating right, and exercising.
 Furthermore, it can affect your mood and work and can keep you from spending time with your friends and family.
 If you’re one of 100 million Americans with long-term pain, also called chronic pain, you know how bad it can be.

 When taken properly, mild pain medication can reduce back pain.
+Mild pain medications can help reduce inflammation, a common cause of back pain, providing relief from discomfort.
 Although pain medicines cannot stop the effects of aging and wear and tear on the spine, they can control pain.
+While these medications won’t stop the degeneration process, they are effective for managing pain levels and improving your quality of life.
 If you are pregnant, you should not take these drugs unless you have discussed them with your doctor.

 Points to Consider: